securesign/policy-controller-operator/README.md

 NOTE:
 * The resource must be installed in the **policy-controller-operator** namespace.
 * TUF is disabled by default (disable-tuf: true) to prevent the policy controller from trusting the Sigstore public good instance, which could allow untrusted resources to be deployed.
+* When deploying an unreleased version of the policy controller, run `make dev-images` to update the image registry coordinates to quay.io before building.

 The Policy Controller should now be deployed to your cluster